 The Cape Hauy hike is a one-day adventure you’re unlikely to forget.

 Tasmania’s picturesque landscape makes it one of the best hiking destinations in Australia.
-Whether you’re keen to get amongst ancient rainforests, climb alpine peaks or traverse wild coastlines, natural beauty abounds on this picturesque island.
-Those who love coastal treks should turn their attention to the jaw-dropping Cape Hauy hike, a half to one-day moderate hike that promises spectacular views, animal spotting opportunities and wild splendour.
+Whether you’re keen to get amongst ancient rainforests, climb alpine peaks or traverse wild coastlines, natural beauty abounds on this untamed island.
+Those who love coastal treks should turn their attention to the jaw-dropping Cape Hauy hike, a half to one-day moderate hike that promises spectacular views, animal spotting opportunities and wild beauty.

 Where is the Cape Hauy hike?

 The Cape Hauy Hike is located inside the Tasman National Park in southeast Tasmania, approximately a 1.5-hour drive from Hobart.
-Starting and ending at Fortescue Bay, the area is remote and largely untouched, offering a true sense of wilderness.
+Starting and ending at Fortescue Bay, the area is remote and largely untouched which means a true sense of wilderness can be found.
 Cape Hauy is part of the Three Capes Track, a stunning 4-day hut-based track that takes in some of the island state’s most dramatic landscapes.

 There are no facilities (toilets, shops, or shelters) along the trail, so plan ahead by bringing water, snacks, sun protection and layers during the cooler months.
 The Forescue Bay car park has toilets, picnic tables and parking.
-As the track is exposed, it’s important to check the weather forecast ahead of time.
+As the track is exposed, it’s recommended to check the weather forecast before arrival.

 What will you see on the Cape Hauy hike

-The Cape Hauy hike is a photographer’s dream.
-The trail traverses through heath and woodland, which are blanketed in wildflowers during spring and summer, taking hikes along a mostly-nature track, ascending and descending well-maintained rocky steps.
-Dramatic sea cliffs, some of which are the tallest in the country, and breathtaking views of the Southern Ocean offer a stunning backdrop to this walk.
-Iconic rock formations (including the Totem Pole and Candlestick) sit dramatically on the coastline.
-These tall structures are made of dolerite, a hard volcanic rock common in Tasmania.
+The Cape Hauy hike is a photographer and nature enthusiast’s dream.
+The track traverses heath and woodland, which are blanketed in wildflowers during spring and summer.
+Some of the most dramatic sea cliffs in the country and breathtaking views of the Southern Ocean offer a stunning backdrop to this walk.
+Iconic rock formations (including the Totem Pole and Candlestick) sit dramatically on the coastline – tall structures made of dolerite, a hard volcanic rock common in Tasmania.

 Animal lovers should keep a keen eye out for passing whales, as well as wallabies, wombats, seabirds and seals who call the area home.
-Wandering albatross and some shy albatross (which are Tassie endemic) can sometimes be spotted from the clifftop lookouts.
-The best time to see them is spring to early summer.
+Wandering albatross and some shy albatross (which are Tassie endemic) can sometimes be spotted from the clifftop lookouts, with the best time to spot them being spring to early summer.

 Details

 How to get there: Cape Hauy is a 1.5-hour drive from Hobart.
-The official trailhead for the Cape Hauy Track is the car park at Fortescue TAS 7182.
+The official trailhead for the Cape Hauy Track is the car park at Fortescue.
 Visitors will need a valid Parks Pass to enter the area.

 Length: 9.4 kilometres return